MarcosMJD/mlops-chicago-taxi/README.md

   - ~~Use pipeline also for data preprocessing.
 Onehotencoder after dv to process numerical variables read as strings (pipckup, dropoff)~~

 - Development
-  - Use streamlit in development server to show interface to see IPs, and run manually the batch monitor, and request predictions.
+  - ~~Use streamlit in development server to show interface to see IPs, and run manually the pipeline and request predictions.~~
+  - Use streamlit to run manually batch monitor
   - Preprocess in production, fill Nans with -1
   - Use design patterns: factory and strategy
   - Add sw version and model version over all stages.
 To keep track of predictions. i.e. Lambda loads model, and sets model version to prediction as well as the sw version of the lambda function which is passed as a parameter that changes in each commit.